RcDevRIL/MyFlutterStudies/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md] file for details

 ## Disclaimer
-This app was developped under **Web** platform, I may check for other platforms later if app maturity demands it, but anyway it should work without changes! :+1:
+This app was developped under **Web** platform (Chrome and Mozilla), I may check for other platforms later if app maturity demands it, but anyway it should work without changes! :+1:

 [Flutter "get started"]: https://flutter.dev/get-started/
 [Flutter]: https://github.com/flutter/flutter